zulip/zulip/templates/zerver/help/import-data-from-slack.md

 including users, channels, messages, attachments, avatars, custom emoji, and emoji reactions.

-!!! warn ""
-    These instructions require shell access to the Zulip server.
-If you'd like to import a Slack organization into the hosted zulipchat.com service, contact support@zulipchat.com.

 First, you need to do some things in Slack to setup the export:

 1. [Export your Slack data](https://my.slack.com/services/export).
 You will